 When I think of rearsets on sportbikes, one of the first names that I think of is Woodcraft... even though I had never bought their products before.
 I bought some cheap eBay rearsets for my 2001 R1 and when I stood up on the pegs, I always worried about if they would hold up.
 I decided to go for it this year and sprung for rearsets for my R1 and R3.

 World renowned tuner Dave Moss (of Feel the Track) will be helping me setup my bike.
 See the differences between riders and bikes, and we are planning on getting on the track with Dave for his analysis as well.
 Dave also has some nice video equipment to add some nice options.

 STOMPGRIP helps me have a much more secure/stable connection with my bikes, plus they keep my bikes from getting scratched up.

 After a great first season of instruction, practice, and hanging out...
 I'm planning on having more fun with 2Fast in Return to Track Days.
 Like last year, I will be going to their track days at PIR... which are not only good days to ride, but many of the guys racing with OMRRA on the same weekend show up to practice, so we get to witness great riders hauling around the track in the faster classes.
-I also plan to return to ORP this summer, and am excited to visit that track with one of my smaller bikes to see the comparison.
+I'm also going to try to go to one of the WA tracks this season.